So, you’re having trouble deciding which Maldives resort is best for you, right?

-Quick note: We suggest you read our Maldives Vacation Guide before picking your resort.
+Check out our (super-detailed) Maldives Vacation Guide.
 It’s written by an expert that has been to 13 different Maldives resorts.

-Below is our short answer, but you’re going to have to do more research to determine which resort is right for you.
+Below is our short answer, but you’re going to have to do a little more research to determine which resort is right for you.

 Alright, enough talking – here are the best resorts in the Maldives.

 Distance from airport: 10min via speedboat

 Formerly known as Bandos Island Resort & Spa – it recently had a facelift to its overall appearance and renamed to Bandos Maldives.

 It’s one of the closest resorts to Male International Airport, so if you don’t want to do much more traveling after landing, this is a great option.
 Like several of the other resorts, there’s a beautiful coral house reef that surrounds Bandos, making it a great place to snorkel & scuba dive.
 The reef is regarded as one of the best ones in the Maldives and is only a short swim away.

 Staying at Bandos is still going to be fairly pricey, however, it’s cheaper than most resorts in the Maldives.